bananathrowingmachine/bananathrowingmachine/README.md

 =
 You have either found me from anything I've done on public repos, through links on my other online presences, or are a employer who was linked to this account on my resume.

-Due to this being linked to my online precese somewhat, I have (hopefully) fully anonimzed everything public, including needing to copy the code from private repos with sensitive info in the commit history to public facing repos.
+Due to this being linked to my online presence somewhat, I have (hopefully) fully anonimzed everything public, including needing to copy the code from private repos with sensitive info in the commit history to public facing repos.

 About Me:
 =